EKaroune/The-Open-Archaeobotanist/_posts/2021-08-13-lw-guest-blog.md

 I have been applying this approach to my work, and I especially thank Dr. Marwick for leading me to the world of open science, so that I can become an open archaeologist.

 Another piece I found very useful is by Jesse Alston and Jessica Rick (2020) that provides clear guidance for conducting reproducible research.
-They are ecologists, not archaeologists, but their paper is very suitable for beginners in any field to get started with: https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/bes2.1801.
+They are ecologists, not archaeologists, but their paper is very suitable for beginners in any field to get started with: [https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/bes2.1801](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/bes2.1801).

 In addition, more and more recent archaeological papers make their data and code openly available.
 These can be found on the [list compiled on the GitHub page](https://github.com/benmarwick/ctv-archaeology).
 This list has more than 200 papers that are great examples of doing open research in archaeology.
-The Society of Archaeological Sciences has been promoting these papers on their social media channels, such as Twitter (https://twitter.com/socarchsci).
+The Society of Archaeological Sciences has been promoting these papers on their social media channels, such as [our Twitter](https://twitter.com/socarchsci).

 ## What one thing could an archaeological researcher do to easily make their work more open?

 I think sharing our work on online trustworthy repositories (such as OSF, zenodo, dataverse, your university repository, etc.) and preprint services, could be easily achieved by most archaeological researchers.
 I especially recommend uploading our work before, or at the time of publication, to preprint services to enable maximum accessibility, then people can read your work even if they don’t have access to a university library.
 This offers benefits to both authors and readers by sharing and reading early and openly.
-We can also submit our manuscript to the preprint open peer review system, Peer Community In Archaeology (https://archaeo.peercommunityin.org/), which is an exciting new way to publish our manuscript openly.
+We can also submit our manuscript to the preprint open peer review system, [Peer Community In Archaeology](https://archaeo.peercommunityin.org/), which is an exciting new way to publish our manuscript openly.